pmlmodelling/oceanVal/README.md

 # ecoval
 Marine ecosystem model validation made easy in Python

 ecoval is a fully automated marine ecosystem model tool that reduces ecosystem model validation to a simple to follow step-by-step producedure.
 It is designed to validate ecosystem models stored in NetCDF format against a range of in-situ and gridded observations.
-Currently, it uses curated data sets for validations of models on the northwest European shelf, and global datasets elsewhere.
+Currently, it uses curated data sets for validations of models on the northwest European shelf.

 # ecoval functions